zoot101/snapraid-daily/README.md

 # External Hooks

 The script supports the use of external hooks when the script starts, completes or exits in error.
-Also the use of custom notification hooks if a user wishes to use an alternative form of notifcation than standard emails are also supported.
+The use of custom notification hooks if a user wishes to use an alternative form of notifcation than standard emails are also supported.
 Up to 5 of each are supported which gives a lot of room for customisation.

 A collection of Hook scripts that integrate into the main script are provided here: